 A foot or ankle sprain can keep you sidelined from your favorite activities.
-However, there is help available from Jose F. Hilario, DPM, PA, in Converse, Texas.
+However, there is help available from Jose F. Hilario, DPM, PA, in Converse, Texas, where he serves the communities of Converse, Live Oak, Schertz, and San Antonio, Texas.
 When you’ve suffered an injury and need expert and compassionate care, Dr. Hilario and his team have the tools and therapies that you need to get back on your feet and back to your life.
 To start the treatment process, call the office today to schedule an appointment or book online with the team.

 Both your feet and ankles are made up of bones, ligaments, and muscles that work together to allow you to move.
 Because this area of your body supports your entire weight, it’s no surprise that injuries, like sprains, can occur.